 On Sunday mornings, you can usually find me reading the New York Times.

 The favorite thing about my career is my ability to participate in ground-breaking impact investment opportunities across asset classes, diverse sectors, and geographies.

 Being a team player is what motivates me to work hard.

-Mark leads Caprock’s impact and sustainable investment pipeline and portfolio.
-Mark has 18 years of experience in impact investing and emerging markets finance.
-Prior to joining Caprock, Mark spent over a decade as a Lead Investment Officer with the International Finance Corporation (IFC) of the World Bank Group focused on investing in impact funds and financial institutions in emerging markets.
-While at the IFC, he was field-based in Istanbul, Beijing, Mali, and Washington DC.
-Mark also led Deutsche Bank’s Global Social Investment Funds Group launching and managing global structured debt funds for financial inclusion and social enterprises.
+Mark Berryman is a Managing Director of Impact Investing at Caprock.
+Mark leads Caprock’s impact and sustainable investment portfolio and supports the management of impact-focused clients.
+Mark has twenty years of experience in impact investing and emerging markets finance.
+Prior to joining Caprock, Mark spent over a decade as a Lead Investment Officer with the International Finance Corporation (IFC) of the World Bank Group where he focused on investing in financial institutions and funds (private equity, venture capital, and private debt) operating in emerging markets.
+While at the IFC, he was field-based in Turkey, China, Mali, and Washington DC.
+Mark also co-led Deutsche Bank’s Global Social Investment Funds Group launching and managing global structured debt funds for financial inclusion and social enterprises.